iamtalib13/sahayog/README.md

 - Updated the requirements.txt.
 - Reordered fields in a DocType for better flow.
 - Added a client script for dynamic filtering.
+- Corrected a calculation in a custom report.